babakness/sass-module-types/readme.md

 ## Hiding .scss.d.ts files in VS Code

-You can hide the litter of TypeScript Definition Files on `VS Code` by adding the following to the `settings.json` file located under the `.vscode` and adding the following to the `files.exclude` section:
+You can hide the litter of TypeScript Definition Files in `VS Code` by adding the following to the `settings.json` file located under the `.vscode` and adding the following to the `files.exclude` section: